This is what they looked like when they arrived at my house. This is after an initial bath at the shops |

 We called in emergency medical help from NOKA.
 This is the group I worked with last fall.

-I'm tempted to call him Fred for some
+I'm tempted to call him Fred for some reason, but I should probably check with my brother Fred before I do that. |

 None of us expected to see little orangey alive by morning and little grey didn't look like he'd make it much longer.